bottledcode/RFC/drafts/function-autoloading.md

 2. is not defined locally
 3. and an autoloader is registered with the SPL_AUTOLOAD_FUNCTION type

-then the autoloader will be called with the current namespace prepended to the function name.
+then the autoloader will be called, with its original case, with the current namespace prepended to the function name.
 If the autoloader chooses to look up the "basename" of the function, it may do so.
 If the function is still undefined in the local scope, then it will fall back to the global scope—unless the local scope is the global scope.